 On April 2 this year, the world marks the thirteenth annual World Autism Awareness Day.

-Hundreds of thousands of landmarks, buildings, homes and communities around the world are set to to light up in blue in recognition of people with autism and those who love and support them.
+Hundreds of thousands of landmarks, buildings, homes and communities around the world are set to light up in blue in recognition of people with autism and those who love and support them.

 Autism-friendly events and educational activities take place all month, aiming to increase understanding and acceptance of people with autism, foster worldwide support and inspire a kinder, more inclusive world.